-The traction control system (TCS) helps the stability of the vehicle when there is a loss of road grip that compromises the stability and steering control of the car.
-The TCS automatically senses when wheels lose traction at any time, and can be triggered automatically, as soon as this is detected.
+The traction control system (TCS) helps a driver maintain control and stability of the vehicle if it loses grip and starts to skid or slide.
+The TCS automatically senses when a wheel loses traction at any time and can be triggered automatically as soon as this is detected.
 Loss of traction most commonly occurs in ice or snow, so the TCS shifts power from the wheel that is slipping to the wheels that are still gripping the pavement well.

-Driving without traction control can make your vehicle susceptible to spinning out and you could possibly slide around on the road.
+It is only safe to drive with the TCS light on if it appears when you are losing traction: it means the system is engaging.
+Driving without traction control can make your vehicle susceptible to spinning out and sliding around on the road.
 It is best to keep your TCS in working condition and enabled in case hazardous weather pops up.
 This allows you to maintain control of your vehicle at all times.

-Driving with your TCS light on can be potentially dangerous as you have the potential to lose control of your vehicle.
-The TCS helps control the stability and traction of your vehicles, so without it, the vehicles may not handle like it should.
-If your TCS Light remains on, your safest measure may be to have a certified mechanic, such as one from YourMechanic, come visit you for a traction control system inspection.
+Driving with your TCS Light on can be dangerous.
+You increase the potential of losing control of your vehicle.
+The TCS helps control the stability and traction of your vehicle, so without it, the vehicle may not handle slick roadways as it should.
+If your TCS Light remains on, your safest course of action is to have a certified mechanic perform a system inspection and TCS module replacement if necessary.

 Schedule Traction Control Light is on Inspection